mknx/smarthome/plugins/pluggit/README.md

   * prmNumOfWeekProgram: Number of the Active Week Program (for Week Program mode)
   * prmRomIdxSpeedLevel: Speed level of Fans in Manual mode; shows a current speed level [4-0]; used for changing of the fan speed level
   * prmFilterRemainingTime: Remaining time of the Filter Lifetime (Days)
+  * prmRamIdxT1: Frischluft temperature in degree
+  * prmRamIdxT2: Zuluft temperature in degree
+  * prmRamIdxT3: Abluft temperature in degree
+  * prmRamIdxT4: Fortluft temperature in degree
   * prmRamIdxBypassActualState: Bypass state> Closed 0x0000; In process 0x0001; Closing 0x0020; Opening 0x0040; Opened 0x00FF
   * activatePowerBoost: bool variable that changes the Unit Mode to manual mode and sets the fan speed level to the highest level (4)